|

 I am by no means a skilled DIYer.

-I like to have a go at most jobs around the farm but generally they end
+I like to have a go at most jobs around the farm but

 up looking like a non professional did them.
-I found the nuts and bolts
+I found the

 of converting the trailer was not above me.
-It took much more time than
+It took much

-I expected, due 90% to insulating the trailer, and don't forget to
+I expected, due 90% to insulating the trailer, and don't

-leave time at the end for materials to cure before you put food into
+leave time at the end for materials to cure before you put

 it.